Skyscanner/historical-bank-ruby/README.md

 ## Requirements

-- **OpenExchangeRates Enterprise or Unlimited plan** - It is needed for calling the `/time-series.json` endpoint which serves historical rates.
+- **OpenExchangeRates account** - If on the Free or Developer plan, the `/historical/*.json` endpoint is used for fetching rates for single days.
+If on the Enterprise or Unlimited plan, the `/time-series.json` endpoint is used for fetching rates for whole months, increasing efficiency.
 - **Redis >= 2.8** (versions of Redis earlier than 2.8 may also work fine, but this gem has only been tested with 2.8 and above.)
 - **Ruby >= 2.0**